 Naan is a leavened bread made with white flour.
 According to my research the bread is usually leavened with yeast and sometimes baking powder, or a combination of both.
 Naan is thicker than the unleavened breads.
 Roti is traditionally made on a tawa or griddle, whereas naan is often, but not always, made in a tandoor.
 Some naan recipes use a conventional oven to bake the naan, seeing that not many people have a tandoor in their homes.
 Further, there is a variant called tawa naan, which is naan cooked on a griddle.

-Search as I might, I found no reference at all to yeast or baking powder in my Grandmothers notes.
+I found few references to yeast or baking powder in my Grandmothers notes.
 Yet, there were several references to leavened bread.
 She, or her cooks, to be precise, apparently used mineral or fruit salts to leaven the bread.
 This time, her assiduous note taking led me astray.
 Searching for these salts turned up any number of unusual items – a footbath, an emetic, and a laxative.
 I couldn’t see myself cooking with any of these.

 It was a chance remark by my father that led me to the solution.
 We were in a supermarket, and he happened to mention that his mother always had a lot “of that”, pointing to the shelves.
 I looked, and responded “well, with six children, she had to keep you regular.”
 He replied, “No, she cooked with it.”
 The item he was pointing at was “Eno”.
 Some research, and I discovered just how prevalent this preparation was throughout India.
 It is used instead of baking powder.